 - Combine the rice and lentil mixture with 4 cups water, cardamom pods, dill and salt in a stockpot and bring the mixture to a boil.

 - Within a few minutes, a scum may rise to the top - this is the debris from the lentils that needs to be discarded.
 Using a slotted spoon, remove the scum.
 Lower the heat to its lowest setting, cover the stockpot and let the khichri cook for 45 minutes to an hour, checking and gently stirring every 10 minutes or so.
-At this point, be careful because the water may overflow and make a mess on your stove.
-Once the lentils and rice are cooked through, remove and discard the fennel and cardamom pods.
+At this point, be careful because the water may overflow and make a mess on the stove.
+Once the lentils and rice are cooked through, remove and discard the dill and cardamom pods.
 Add the next 2 cups of water gradually until the khichri has a creamy consistency.

 ideas / variations

 - Any fragrant herb can be used to infuse the khichri in place of dill: basil, rosemary or thyme also work.